How Progesterone Helps To Prevent Miscarriage

 • Not eating properly

-But let’s remember that the presence of progesterone is essential to the process of you getting pregnant.
+But remember that the presence of progesterone is essential to the process of getting pregnant.
 Thus, maintaining high levels of progesterone helps to prevent miscarriage chances.

-Your body normally makes more than enough progesterone during pregnancy.
-If your progesterone levels drop during pregnancy, your physician may recommend progesterone supplements for you.
+Typically, your body produces more than enough progesterone during pregnancy.
+However, your physician may recommend progesterone supplements if your levels drop during pregnancy.

-These supplements have chemical compositions similar to the progesterone naturally found in your body.
+These supplements have chemical compositions similar to the natural progesterone in your body.
 A doctor’s prescription of progesterone supplements is expected to be safe for you and not likely to cause any complications.

 Tracking your progesterone through your pregnancy can keep you prepped in advance for any circumstances you may face.